Our friendly team is available to help Monday to Friday 9:00am – 5:00pm.

 Relieve the itch.
 An antihistamine and/or a hydrocortisone or steroid cream can ease itching and swelling — follow the directions provided with your treatment.

 Watch for infection.
-If the bite becomes increasingly red, swollen, painful, or starts weeping, a topical antibiotic such as Fucidin may be needed — speak to a clinician.
+If the bite becomes increasingly red, swollen, painful, or starts weeping, a topical antibiotic such as Fucidin may be needed.
+If the infection spreads or you feel unwell, a clinician may prescribe an oral antibiotic such as Flucloxacillin — speak to a clinician.

-During your consultation, a clinician will match the right treatment to your symptoms — an antihistamine for itching, a steroid cream to calm inflammation, or an antibiotic cream such as Fucidin if the bite is infected.
+During your consultation, a clinician will match the right treatment to your symptoms — an antihistamine for itching, a steroid cream to calm inflammation, an antibiotic cream such as Fucidin for a surface infection, or an oral antibiotic such as Flucloxacillin if the infection has spread.
 Start your free consultation and we'll recommend the right option for you.

 Common questions about insect bite and sting treatment answered